jamesball27/rubarb/README.md

 Rubarb is a lightweight MVC framework which implements a user-friendly API to simplify running a server, constructing routes, rendering HTML pages, and handling redirects.

-Visit this repo for a demo site built using Rubarb to see it in action!
+[Click here](https://github.com/jamesball27/rubarb-demo) for a demo site built using Rubarb to see it in action!

 ## How to Use

 To use Rubarb, simply clone this repo into the root directory of your project.
+Be sure to update your `Gemfile` with Rubarb's dependencies (activesupport, puma, rack).
 To get a server up and running, you will need to create a `server.rb` file.
 It is recommended that your server file be located in your project's root directory for simpler command line interaction, but it could potentially live anywhere inside your project.

 ### Server File